AbdulazizAbdi/Phase-1-Final-Project/README.md

  [http://localhost:3000/movies](http://localhost:3000/movies)

  After you have started the backend and have checked the server is up and running you should open from your terminal the `index.html` to start running the single application page.
+Now you can use the page and test its functionalities.